Youth Opportunities Unlimited Throughout Hillsdale

 Phase II

-Projects with a solid potential will be asked to submit a full proposal by the deadline (April 1 or November 1).
+Projects with solid potential will be asked to submit a full proposal by the deadline (April 1 or November 1).
 Following a review by our Y.O.U.T.H.
 Advisory Committee, their recommendation will go before our Board of Trustees for consideration.

 Phase III

-YOUTH Mini Grant Applications
+Mini Grant Guidelines:

 April 2022 – Distracted Driving Campaign